phillipahereza/storj-file-sender/README.md

 Because the specification states that the users are talking on the phone I tried to make the secret code something that could be easy to remember and easy to convey.
 So I chose a [passphrase-esque approach](https://xkcd.com/936/).

+In order to get as random result as possible I sum the `BigEndian` sum of the file hash with the unix time, to form the random seed.
+This means that the chance of two simultaneous senders getting the same secret code for different files is incredibly small.
+From the pool of 420 animals, 852 colours, 1133 adjectives plus a number between 0 and 10,000 there are 4,054,732,632,720‬‬ possible combinations of secret codes.

 The kinds of secret codes you will get are things like, `magical-liver-mouse-deer-311`, `mundane-chestnut-tarantula-989` and `political-lemon-glacier-lynx-348`.

 ### Checksuming